The Wrath to Come. Gone With the Wind and America’s Big Lie

 In the interest of balance, I must note that there been plenty of books written about the old fellow’s nemesis and arch-adversary – including those claimed to have been written by or on behalf of himself.
 The Almighty, Our Lord, Yahweh, Jehovah, Allah, Big Hughie, and more.
 There are, as Muslims rightly aver, a thousand names for God.
 Many contemporary scholars have penned biographies, and so has another friend of mine.
 This I actually proof-read, but it remains to this day unpublished.

-The following, however, is a contemplation of Lucifer, biblical bête noir and literary anti-hero (he, like God goes by a multitude of monikers, but I like Lucifer best).
+The following, however, is a contemplation of Lucifer, biblical bête noir and literary anti-hero (he, like God goes by a multitude of soubriquets; but I like Lucifer best).
 It leans more to light-hearted than to outer darkness and neither scholarly nor theological, it is slightly iconoclastic, and, I hope, informative and entertaining.
 It describes my long and enduring artistic relationship with the “great tempter”, a literary fancy rather than some kind of weird bond with the evil one – neither amoral, immoral nor menacing, but more like a muse.

 And …